India will emerge from difficult economic situation soon: Rajnath

 On the abrogation of Article 370 to revoke Jammu and Kashmir's special status, he said the BJP government has done what it had promised in 1951.
 "In independent India, the biggest crisis in Indian politics has been that there has been a difference in the words and deeds of a politician."
 He said political parties used to write a lot of things in their election manifesto but those never used to be fulfilled after the parties came into power.

-US Secretary of State Michael Pompeo and Secretary of Defense Mark Esper will host Minister of External Affairs S Jaishankar and Singh on December 18 for the two-plus-two dialogue.
-Both sides will take stock of the growing bilateral relations and provide strategic guidance for their further development.
-They will hold a comprehensive review of cross-cutting foreign policy and defence and security issues in the bilateral relations.
+US Secretary of State Michael Pompeo and Secretary of Defense Mark Esper will host Minister of External Affairs S Jaishankar and Singh on December 18 for the second 2+2 Ministerial Dialogue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)